-Depending on the option to store the recovery key you have chosen, this can be saved in your iCloud or on your device.
+Moreover, Depending on the option to store your chosen recovery key, this can be saved in your iCloud or on your device.
 I chose to save it to iCloud.
-After this is done, the encryption of the hard disk will run and this can take up to 24 hours as shown below.
+After this is done, the hard disk’s encryption will run, which can take up to 24 hours, as shown below.